chris-short/chrisshort.net/content/video/contour-high-performance-ingress-controller-for-kubernetes.md

-+++
-author = "Chris Short"
-date = 2019-10-10
+---
+ShowTOC: false
+author: Chris Short
+date: "2019-10-10"
-description = "In this webinar, Steve Sloka, Sr. Member of Technical Staff at VMware, will share how to use Contour and Envoy efficiently in your Kubernetes clusters." draft = false slug = "contour-high-performance-ingress-controller-for-kubernetes" tags = ["talks", "speaking", "videos", "public speaking", "webinar"] title = "Webinar: Contour - High performance ingress controller for Kubernetes" ShowTOC = false
+description: In this webinar, Steve Sloka, Sr. Member of Technical Staff at VMware, will share how to use Contour and Envoy efficiently in your Kubernetes clusters.
-+++
+draft: false
+slug: contour-high-performance-ingress-controller-for-kubernetes
+tags:
+- talks
+- speaking
+- videos
+- public speaking
+- webinar
+title: 'Webinar: Contour - High performance ingress controller for Kubernetes'
+---

 {{< carbon >}}